sinfomicien/mysql2_chef_gem/README.md

 - `gem_version` - The version of the `mysql` Rubygem to install into the Chef environment.
 Defaults to '0.4.5' connector libraries
-- `client_version` - The version of the mysql client libraries to install and link against
+- `package_version` - The version of the mysql client libraries to install and link against

 #### Actions